LauraGodinez/blog/README.md

-Full Stack Web Application- this is the back end repository to my blog.
+This is the back end repository to my blog.

+Full Stack Web Application-

 Objective - to create an implementation of a web service Purpose - to demonstrate the construction of a full-stacked web-application